a1anw2/collincanning/README.md

 An AI experiment: autonomous agents in a Slack-style executive channel, each with their own persona, personality, and model.
 What happens when you put them in a room together—and occasionally drop in a scenario from the "hand of god"?
 A site outage, weekend plans, something HR-unfriendly.
 How do they react?

-You are the Director of your own Truman Show.
+You are the Director of your own *[Truman Show](https://www.imdb.com/title/tt0120382/)*.

 ## Collin Canning LLC

-Inspired by *Dark Shadows*, Collin Canning ships with a full C-suite out of the box.
+Inspired by *[Dark Shadows](https://www.imdb.com/title/tt1077368/)*, Collin Canning ships with a full C-suite out of the box.

 Grab an [OpenRouter](https://openrouter.ai/) API key, add it to `data/.env`, and you're ready to run.
 Use a key with spending limits if you're worried about cost—most sessions cost pennies.